Skip to content

 The Trotter-Gleser equations are appropriate for US casework involving individuals of European or African American ancestry, applied to remains from the mid-twentieth century and later.
 They are not appropriate, without population-specific calibration, for South Asian, East Asian, South-East Asian, or contemporary European remains from populations with secular trends different from the mid-century US derivation sample.

-The fundamental reason population-specific equations are necessary is the variation in body proportions, particularly the relationship between lower-limb length and total stature.
+Population-specific equations are necessary because of systematic variation in body proportions, particularly the relationship between lower-limb length and total stature.
 The crural index (tibia length / femur length x 100) varies systematically across populations: tropical populations tend toward longer distal limbs relative to total stature (higher crural index), while populations from higher latitudes tend toward relatively shorter distal limbs.
-This means that two individuals with identical femur lengths but from different ancestral backgrounds will have different statures, because the femur represents different proportions of total height in each case.
+Two individuals with identical femur lengths but different ancestral backgrounds will have different statures, because the femur represents different proportions of total height in each case.

 For Indian casework, the following population-specific equations are the working reference.